2022 Karauli violence

 Hindu–Muslim sectarian violence occurred in the town of Karauli on 2 April 2022, when a Hindu New Year bike-rally organised by Sangh Parivar organisations passed through a Muslim locality with inflammatory slogans and music.

-Stone-pelting from surrounding houses, local people attacking with sticks, and arson, resulted in injuries to 20 people, including policemen, and damage to properties of 80 people of both communities.
+Stone-pelting from surrounding houses, local people attacking with sticks and arson, resulted in injuries to 20 people, including policemen, and damage to properties of 80 people of both communities.

 Background

 Shobha Yatra

 On 2 April 2022, a bike rally was organized by Vishva Hindu Parishad (VHP), the Rashtriya Swayamsevak Sangh (RSS) and the Bajrang Dal, called the "Shobha Yatra" to celebrate the Chaitra Pratipada Nav Samvatsar or the Hindu New Year.
-The rally was planned to go through the muslim dominated area of Karauli and approval was taken from the Karauli District Administration.
+The rally was planned to go through the Muslim-dominated area of Karauli and approval was taken from the Karauli District Administration.

 Popular Front of India

-Popular Front of India (PFI) had written a letter to Rajasthan Chief Minister Ashok Gehlot two days before the procession about the violence targeting Hindu Shoba Yatra which prompted many in alleging that the violence was planned.
-The letter from PFI warned the Gehlot led government about the possibility of violence due to the Hindu Shoba yatra which was to pass from the muslim dominated area.
+Popular Front of India (PFI) had written a letter to Rajasthan Chief Minister Ashok Gehlot two days before the procession about the violence targeting Hindu Shoba Yatra, which prompted many to allege that the violence was planned.
+The letter from PFI warned the Gehlot led government about the possibility of violence due to the Hindu Shoba yatra which was to pass from the Muslim-dominated area.

 Violence

-The motorcycle procession of around 400 people celebrating Hindu New Year was moving ahead and was planned to move through the muslim dominated Karauli district of Rajasthan.
+The motorcycle procession of around 400 people celebrating the Hindu New Year was moving ahead and was planned to move through the Muslim-dominated Karauli district of Rajasthan.
 Approvals were already taken from the Karauli district administration.